 The Street Department is primarily responsible for the maintenance and upkeep of approximately 96 miles of city streets and right of ways.
 This responsibility includes repairing damaged roadways, drainage systems, sidewalks along with clearing and removing obstructions or safety hazards from the right of way.
 Please feel free to contact the Public Works Department if you have any questions or concerns with a city street or right of way.
 It is our goal to make the access for motorist and pedestrians as safe as possible.

-Call to report potholes in the pavement, drainage problems, and obstructions in the right-of-way to the Public Works office (850) 279-6436.
+Call to report potholes in the pavement, drainage problems, obstructions in the right-of-way, stormwater violations (i.e. construction sites) and drainage issues around the city to the Public Works office (850) 279-6436 ext 2004.
 Comments or suggestions on improvement are always welcome.

 To report water leaks on the city side of water meters, trouble with city sewer lines, or for information about the city water system call the Public Works office (850) 279-6436 or visit our "Water and Sewer" page.